activisthandbook/activisthandbook/articles/about.md

 ### 🕊 Free & reusable

 We publish all our work under a Creative Commons [licence](/about/licence).
-Other people can redistribute and repurpose our work.
+Other people can freely redistribute and repurpose our work.
 It's out there for everyone to use, as long as it is not for commercial purposes.

 ### 📖 Practical how-to guides